-For one hundred years the mission of the OSA has been to provide support and services to Swiss expatriates world-wide and represent their interests before Swiss authorities and the public.
+The mission of the OSA is to provide support and services to Swiss expatriates world-wide and represent their interests before Swiss authorities and the public.
 The delivery of this mission is segmented into four pillars:

 Keeping Swiss Abroad informed and in touch with current affairs and politics in Switzerland.

 Representing and defending the general interests of Swiss citizens living abroad before the Swiss authorities and with the public at home.